BryanLimLuoTing23/BetterBedHabits/README.md

 # BetterBedHabits Support

----
-Hello!
+###Hello!
 Thanks for checking out my app!
-I'm hoping I can uphold your trust in my app, and I'd like to let you know that I do not store your data.
+###I'm hoping I can uphold your trust in my app, and I'd like to let you know that I do not store your data.

-Thank you and enjoy forming good habits!
+###Thank you and enjoy forming good habits!

 ---

-## Frequently Asked Questions
+## Frequently Asked Questions ( FAQs )

 **Q: How do I add a new habit?**
 A: Navigate to the 'Habits' tab and click the '+' icon on the top right corner.